Warning Signs Your Teen Could Be at Risk for Suicide

 There are some additional risk factors that could contribute to or increase the possibility of teens considering suicide.
 These include (but are not limited to) adolescents who have been abused or neglected, those who are depressed, highly anxious, have impulsive behavior/poor self-control and/or Attention Deficit Hyperactivity Disorder (ADHD).
 Also, teens who are loners or dealing with serious trouble (in school or at home), those who have experienced the suicide of a family member or a friend, teens with a parental history of substance abuse or violence, and those from marginalized populations.

 If you’re worried or have a feeling something is wrong, you should take it seriously.
-Never assume that your children are only seeking attention.
-If they need attention, give it.
-Consult with a mental health professional, health care provider or contact one of the crisis services listed here immediately if you are concerned about their safety.
+Consult with a mental health professional, health care provider or contact one of the crisis services listed here immediately if you are concerned about their safety:

 The National Suicide Prevention Line at 1-800-273-8255 (TALK)